 #D – M&W Model P2000……………………196-198 Horsepower

 During the mid to late 1970’s, agricultural equipment manufacturers could not produce enough product to fill orders.
 With tight inventories and lengthened production lead times from M&W’s major hydraulic pump supplier Hydreco, the production of P2000 was slow.
 This was compounded by M&W having so many warranty claims for replacement pumps.
 All this resulted in M&W not keeping up with new production demand.
 M&W was forced at this time to source a new pump supplier.
 The Tyrone hydraulic pump was used as a replacement for the Hydreco pump.
-Tyrone pumps were not equipped with a pressure compensation wear ring, they would fail in a few hours when operating at high horsepower loads.
+Tyrone pumps were not equipped with a pressure compensation wear ring, so they would fail in a few hours when operating at high horsepower loads.

 M&W did make an attempt to produce the P4450, a new design of dynamometer using a water brake.
 This was a last effort of slowing AW’s new dominance in the agricultural dynamometer market.
 One must give them credit, at least this unit did measure torque.
-Even being a true dynamometer, the unit suffered from the lack of performance during high torque, low rpm, and torque rise tesing.
+Even being a true dynamometer, the unit suffered from the lack of performance during high torque, low rpm, and torque rise testing.
 In the end, the P4450 proved to be ineffective against AW’s prony brake dynamometer.